Why do they do the interview?

 Can you resonate with the above thoughts?
 Yes?
 Well, you are not alone!

 Panel interviews, let’s accept it, are dreaded by all.
-No one really likes them, but there’s hardly any way out.
+No one likes them, but there’s hardly any way out.
 Except, to learn to handle them!

 However, one needs a specialized and sharp approach to tackle a panel interview.